Nairobi · Production Systems · Africa-First

 A Reliability-First Framework Combining Adaptive AI with Hallucination Safeguards

-Autonomous AI agents in enterprise create a specific tension: the system needs to adapt to new information, but it also needs to produce outputs you can stake a business decision on.
-I designed a framework that addresses both — combining Reinforcement Learning, Retrieval-Augmented Generation, and uncertainty quantification.
-The core contribution is the H-Score, a metric I built to measure hallucination risk as a system property across IT operations, healthcare, and logistics environments.
+Autonomous AI agents in enterprise create a specific tension: the system needs to adapt, but it also needs to produce outputs you can stake a business decision on.
+This framework combines Reinforcement Learning, RAG, and uncertainty quantification.
+The core contribution is the H-Score, a metric for measuring hallucination risk as a system property across IT, healthcare, and logistics.

 H-Score